owenosborn/wavelist/README.md

 ### wavelist ###

-Maintains a list of wav files in a directory
+Pd object to maintain a list of wav files in a directory